OpenPrinting/openprinting.github.io/_posts/2023-05-24-OpenPrinting News - May 2023.md

 ## GUADEC 2023 in Riga
+**Update: [Extra call for proposals](https://foundation.gnome.org/2023/05/25/guadec-2023-call-for-bofs/) (ends June 12) for BoFs and Workshops!
+Seems that they got an extra room for the weekend.**

 [GUADEC](https://events.gnome.org/event/101/overview) in Riga, Latvia, is approaching!
 Now the talks, workshops, and BoFs are selected and the [schedules](https://events.gnome.org/event/101/timetable/#all) are available and my 2 proposals got accepted!

 **[The New Printing GUIs: GNOME Control Center and Common Print Dialog Backends](https://events.gnome.org/event/101/contributions/461/)**